wilkin547/docs.es-es/docs/core/tools/dotnet.md

 ## <a name="name"></a>NOMBRE

-`dotnet`: controlador genérico de la CLI de .NET Core.
+`dotnet`: controlador genérico de la CLI de .NET.

 ## <a name="synopsis"></a>Sinopsis